 Prepare for netboot

 After you physically rack node3 and node4 later in the procedure, you might need to netboot them.
 The term "netboot" means you are booting from an ONTAP image stored on a remote server.
-When preparing for netboot, you must put a copy of the ONTAP 9 boot image onto a web server that the system can access.
+When preparing for netboot, you put a copy of the ONTAP 9 boot image onto a web server that the system can access.

 Verify that you can access a HTTP server with the system.

 Refer to References to link to the NetApp Support Site and download the necessary system files for your platform and the correct version of ONTAP.

 You must netboot the new controllers if they do not have the same version of ONTAP 9 installed on them that is installed on the original controllers.
 After you install each new controller, you boot the system from the ONTAP 9 image stored on the web server.
 You can then download the correct files to the boot media device for subsequent system boots.